Sovereign-Labs/sovereign-sdk/README.md

 and run your rollup.
 With the default configuration, it can automatically store chain data in its database, serve RPC requests for chain data and application state, and interact with the DA layer to sync its state and send transactions.
-While the full node implementation should be compatible with custom state transition functions, it is currently only tested for rollups built with the module system.
+While the full node implementation should be compatible with custom state transition functions, it is currently only tested for rollups built with the Module System.
 If you encounter any difficulties running the full node, please reach out or open an issue!
 All of the core developers can be reached via [Discord](https://discord.gg/kbykCcPrcA).

 ## Getting Started